General Dentist vs. Oral Surgeon

 💤

-"Oral surgeons complete 4 to 6 additional years of hospital-based residency after dental school, making them highly qualified for complex extractions and implants."
+"Oral surgeons complete 4 to 6 additional years of hospital-based residency after dental school, making them the most qualified experts for complex extractions and implants."

 Specialist Comparison Table